 In the 50s and 60s, Daymor was showcased at some of the most iconic Montreal department stores of the time including Simons, Laliberté, Paquet et Pollack.
 More recent venues included New York-based stores Bergdorf Goodman, Neiman Marcus, Nordstrom and Saks Fifth Avenue.

 Over its long-standing history, the company has had memorable divisions and employed remarkable design talents including Elvia Gobbo and Tom D'Auria who designed 'LUV &The Factory' as well as designers Karen Perry, Michelin Boucher, Lorraine Beauchamp (namesake collections 1978 – 1989) & Catherine Mercedes Ferreira (1990 – 2001).

 'Caroma' & 'Modasport' were two notable divisions operating respectively in the 1980’s & 1990’s.

 Since 2001, the collection has been designed by Alexander Taksev.
 Throughout the past two decades, his designs have achieved commercial successes and continue to be featured by celebrities, socialites, influential philanthropists & businesswomen.
 His work has been showcased in numerous boutiques, specialty & department stores as well as a museum fashion exhibition.

 Alexander Taksev joined Daymor in 2001 as the company’s womenswear designer.
 Director of Design since 2012, in 2018 he was appointed company Vice President, responsible for all design, corporate image & advertising.

-With his highly anticipated "Alexander" collection debuting in Spring 2019, he will continue to build on the company’s rich history and tradition by introducing collections that embody the spirit of classic elegance and refinement.
+With his highly anticipated "Alexander" collection that had its debut in Spring 2019, he continues to build on the company’s rich history and tradition by introducing collections that embody the spirit of classic elegance and refinement.